-24 RADIO COMMUNICATION
+23 RADIO COMMUNICATION

-24.1 The race committee may not respond to transmissions from competitors except to acknowledge retirements, protests, penalties reported, or requests for emergency assistance.
-The race committee will use the following VHF Channels for communication:

-Division 1 - Channel 72 Division 2 - Channel 73 Division 3 - Channel 74

-24.2 Race committee broadcasts concerning its intentions, the course to be sailed, starting times, course changes, etc. are a courtesy only.
-Failure of the race committee to make a broadcast, the timing of a broadcast, or the failure of a boat to hear a broadcast shall not be grounds for redress under rule 62.1(a).

-24.3 Competitors shall not use any electronic device (including scanners), with the exception of cell phones, which can receive UHF frequencies from 0930 until racing has concluded on each of the five race days.
-See rule 41.
-No competitor shall make radio, cell phone or computer transmissions, or receive radio, cell phone or computer communications during that time frame, except in the case of an emergency.
-The only other exception is that a crew member may place or receive a cell phone call of a personal nature that does not involve the exchange of information that could affect the boat's outcome in the race.
-The Skipper/Owner shall be responsible for all communications activity aboard his/her boat.
+- 23.1 The race committee may not respond to transmissions from competitors except to acknowledge retirements, protests, penalties reported, or requests for emergency assistance.
+The race committee will use the following VHF Channels for communication: - Division 1 Channel 71 - Division 2 Channel 72 - Division 3 Channel 73 - 23.2 Race committee broadcasts concerning its intentions, the course to be sailed, starting times, course changes, etc. are a courtesy only.
+Failure of the race committee to make a broadcast, the timing of a broadcast, or the failure of a boat to hear a broadcast shall not be grounds for redress under RRS 62.1(a). - 23.3 Competitors shall not use any electronic device (including scanners) which can receive UHF frequencies from 1030 until racing has concluded on each of the five race days.
+See RRS 41.
+Except for the specified race committee VHF channel(s), no competitor shall make radio, cell phone or computer transmissions, or receive radio, cell phone or computer communications during that time frame, except in the case of an emergency.
+The only other exception is that a crewmember may place or receive a cell phone call of a personal nature that does not involve the exchange of information that could affect the boat's outcome in the race.
+The skipper/owner shall be responsible for all communications activity aboard his/her boat.
 Boats that do not comply with this instruction will be subject to disqualification from the regatta.

-25 PRIZES
+24 PRIZES

-25.1 Class awards for first, second and third place will be presented daily to classes with seven or more boats.
-Smaller classes may receive first and second place awards.
-On multiple race days, class awards will be presented based on combined scores for the day.

-25.2 A "Boat of the Day" award will be presented to the class winner in the class with the closest, most competitive racing each day.

-25.3 Class awards for first, second and third place in the series will be presented on Friday, January 21, 2011.

-25.4 The following one design championships will be recognized on Friday, January 21, 2011:

-- \ Melges 32 Midwinter Championship

-- \ Melges 24 Midwinter Championship

-- \ J/105 Midwinter Championship

-- \ J/80 Midwinter Championship

-- \ Farr 30 Midwinter Championship
+- 24.1 Class awards for first, second and third place will be presented daily to classes with six or more boats.
+Smaller classes may receive first, or first and second place awards.
+On multiple race days, class awards will be presented based on combined scores for the day. - A "Boat of the Day" award will be presented to the class winner whose class, in the opinion of the Race Committee, featured the closest, most competitive racing each day.
+The winners of the Boat of the Day awards will receive a distinctive, handcrafted Chelsea Shipstrike Clock. - 24.3 Class awards for first, second and third place in the overall series will be presented on Friday, January 23, 2015 to classes with six or more boats.
+Smaller classes will receive first, or first and second place overall series awards. - 24.4 The following one design championships will be recognized on Friday, January 23, 2015: - Melges 32 Midwinter Championship - Melges 24 Midwinter Championship - J/70 Midwinter Championship (The Marlow Trophy) - J/70 Midwinter Corinthian Championship - J/111 Midwinter Championship - 24.5 The Quantum Boat of the Week Trophy will be awarded to the class winner whose class, in the opinion of the Race Committee, featured the closest, most competitive racing for the series.

-25.5 Boats competing in IRC classes will be eligible for 2011 IRC Midwinter Championship awards.

-25.6 Boats competing in PHRF classes will be eligible for 2011 PHRF Midwinter Championship awards.

-25.7 The Melges 24 Corinthian award for first place in series will be presented at the final awards ceremony.

-25.8 The Nautica Watches Trophy will be awarded to the first place International Team at the final awards ceremony.

-25.9 The Boat of the Week Trophy will be awarded to the class winner whose class featured the closest, most competitive racing for the series.

-26 DISCLAIMER OF LIABILITY
+25 DISCLAIMER OF LIABILITY

 Competitors participate in the regatta entirely at their own risk.
-See rule 4, Decision to Race.
+See RRS 4, Decision to Race.
 The organizing authority will not accept any liability for material damage or personal injury or death sustained in conjunction with or prior to, during, or after the regatta.